Close

 1. Plaintiff Jennifer Taskey resides in Baltimore City, Maryland.

-3. The defendant was the therapist for the Plaintiff and her husband, Dirk Tasky from December 3, 2022, to August 11, 2023.
+3. Defendant provided both marital and individual counseling to the Plaintiff and her husband, Dirk Taskey, from December 3, 2023, to August 11, 2024.

 WHEREFORE, Plaintiff demands judgment against Regina Henderson in excess of Seventy-Five Thousand Dollars ($75,000) in compensatory and punitive damages, plus interest and costs of this action.